 - Proximity to the ocean: Live on a beachfront property?
 (Lucky!)
 If so, confirm that this won’t void your warranty.
 Salt water corrodes solar equipment at a quicker rate, so some panel manufacturers will void a warranty if their products are within a certain distance from saline bodies of water.

-- Acts of god: this is a common one – most solar panel manufacturers will not cover any damage caused by extreme weather events outside of their control, such as hurricanes, floods, earthquakes, etc. Fortunately, solar panels are pretty durable and can withstand most storms without the added protection–you can read more about that here.
+- Acts of nature: this is a common one – most solar panel manufacturers will not cover any damage caused by extreme weather events outside of their control, such as hurricanes, floods, earthquakes, etc. Fortunately, solar panels are pretty durable and can withstand most storms without the added protection–you can read more about that here.
 Even better, should damage happen to occur during a storm, most homeowner insurance policies cover solar panels!

-Warranty fulfillment & manufacturer reputation
+Warranty fulfillment and manufacturer reputation